urielulises-a/urielulises-a/README.md

 ## About Me

-I am a student of Computer Systems Engineering passionate about technology, video games, and continuous learning.
+I am a Computer Systems Engineer passionate about technology, video games, and continuous learning.
 My curiosity drives me to explore new technologies and dive into challenging projects.

 ## 👾 Video Game Enthusiast